Skip to main content

 { "action": "list", "taskRunId": "tr_01" }

 The benchmark_runs get response includes the overall score and verdict.
-Use task-runs and eval-runs to understand which specific checks passed or failed.
+Use task-runs and criterion-runs to understand which specific checks passed or failed.

 AssertQualityWhy